gadicohen93/action-grounding/MATS_APPLICATION.md

 | 24 (mid-late) | 100.0% | 100.0% |
 | 32 (final) | [data incomplete] | [data incomplete] |

-**Finding:** Action-grounding representation is present from **layer 1** (95% accuracy, 100% fake alignment).
-This suggests the representation forms early in the network, not just at output layers.
+**Finding:** Probe achieves 95% accuracy even at **layer 1**, with consistent performance across all tested layers.

-**Limitation:** All extractions at "before_tool" position.
-Early-layer success could reflect forward-looking planning ("I'm about to output tool syntax") rather than semantic action-grounding.
-The definitive test — `first_assistant` position accuracy — was not completed.
+**Interpretation uncertainty:** This early-layer success is ambiguous.
+It could indicate that action-grounding representations form early in the network — or it could reflect that our "before_tool" extraction position captures forward-looking planning signals ("I'm about to output tool syntax") rather than semantic action-grounding.
+The definitive discriminating test — probe accuracy at `first_assistant` position, before any tool-relevant tokens — was not completed. **This position analysis is the top priority for the next iteration.**

 ---